How to Apply for Coverage on the Connect for Health Colorado Marketplace

 - Available during open enrollment (November 1 – January 15), or if you qualify for a Special Enrollment Period

-COLORADO HEALTH COST-SHARING INFORMATION
+HEALTH COST-SHARING INFORMATION

 - Not health insurance, but a way for like-minded individuals to share medical expenses